LukeHatton21/wacc-estimator/README.md

 The LCOH code was developed by Luke Hatton, who can be contacted at l.hatton23@imperial.ac.uk

 L Hatton, 2025.
-Historical and Future Projected Costs of Capital for 10 energy technologies across 176 countries (LCOH) model.
-Currently under review.
+Historical and Future Projected Costs of Capital for 10 energy technologies across 176 countries.
+Currently under review at Scientific Data.